 5. Select 'Request Item' to have books from other NOVA campus libraries sent to the NOVA campus library of your choice for pick up.

 Many of the eBooks from the eBooks collections can be found using the library catalog.
 You can also search directly through the recommended eBook databases below.
+Login with your MyNOVA Username and Password when prompted.
 More information on downloading eBooks.

 NOVA Libraries subscribes to magazines, journals and newspapers through online databases.
-The three article databases listed below are useful for finding information on most topics.
-You may also look under Databases by Subject to find a listing of additional subject databases by academic discipline.
+The article databases listed below are useful for finding information on most topics as well as current and controversial issues.
+Look under Databases by Subject to find a listing of additional subject databases by academic discipline.